+Honrubia Montesinos, C., Gil Madrona, P., Losada Puente, L., Brian, A., & Saraiva, L. (2023

+The Relationship Between Early Childhood Teachers’ Professional Development in Physical Education and Children’s Fundamental Movement Skills.
+Early Education and Development, 35(5), 950–963. https://doi.org/10.1080/10409289.2023.2221766

 Abstract

 Physical education in early childhood physical education is key to children's overall development.
 It is taught by early childhood teachers, so an in-depth study of their professional development is of great relevance.
 A previously validated five-dimensional model (initial and continuous training, resources, motivation and beliefs about physical education, contextual perspective and social recognition) has been used to improve the understanding of the relationship between motivations, professional competences and recognition of physical education teachers.
 A mixed methods approach was used, applying and analyzing interviews and focus groups (n = 20) and an ad hoc questionnaire (n = 468) with teachers.
 The results showed the relevance of personal and material assets, as well as an adequate initial and continuous training.
 Teachers recognized the importance of these curricular contents at this stage and expressed motivation not only to teach physical education but also to updating their knowledge.
 However, it is still a challenge to achieve social recognition of physical education, especially among families.
 In short, the initial and continuous training of those who teach physical education in early childhood education is necessary but not sufficient.
 It must be accompanied by resources, and internal and external recognition of the professional activity that enables teachers to continue working on the social, cognitive, and physical development of children through physical education.